-The following overview of fauna within and near the project area are based on observations during the biological resource surveys completed for this EIS, and previous investigations of wildlife on Andersen AFB.
-Descriptions of wildlife on Andersen AFB are available in the 2019 INRMP (DON 2019).
+The following overview of fauna within and near the project area is based on observations during the biological resource surveys completed for this EIS and previous investigations of wildlife on Andersen AFB.
+Descriptions of wildlife on Andersen AFB are available in the 2022 INRMP (DON 2022).

 Mammals.
 The only native mammal on Guam is the Mariana fruit bat, which is described under Special Status Species in Section 3.4.2.1.3.
-Three non-native mammals were observed within the project area during surveys completed for this EIS, including Philippine deer (Rusa marianna), feral dogs (Canis lupus familiaris), and feral cats (Felis silvestris catus).
-Other non-native mammals such as feral pigs (Sus scrofa), Polynesian rats (Rattus exulans), and musk shrew (Suncus murinus) are likely to occur within the project area and throughout Andersen AFB.
+Three non-native mammals were observed within the project area during surveys completed for this EIS, including Philippine deer, feral dogs, and feral cats.
+Other non-native mammals such as feral pigs, Polynesian rats (Rattus exulans), and musk shrews (Suncus murinus) are likely to occur within the project area and throughout Andersen AFB.